stayintarkov/SIT.Documentation/docs/source/install.rst

    * **DON'T** change any of the files in your original EFT game folder.
    * **DON'T** install SIT in your original EFT game folder. **YOU HAVE BEEN WARNED!**
    * **ALWAYS** make sure you are able to run the game using the official game launcher before using SIT.
+   * **DON'T** take shortcuts.
+Follow this step by step.
+If you haven't, you will be **MOCKED**

 Preparing the folder structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Create the following folder structure on the drive of your choice, as long as it has enough space for |EFT|.
+The drive should have at least ``60GB`` free space.

 .. code-block:: none